hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - an attack that leverages that vulnerability
   - endpoint risks as company vulnerable: 1) <span style="color: #bb6600;">malware</span>; 2) <span style="color: #bb6600;">expolit</span>
   - Insecure APIs: a malicious user gained access to an organization's database from a <span style="color: #bb6600;">cloud-based application programming interface</span> that lacked strong authentication controls
-  - data breach: a stolen customer database that contained social security numbers and was <span style="color: #bb6600;">published online</span>
   - compromised credentials: a phishing site appearing to be a legitimate login page captures <span style="color: #bb6600;">user login information</span>
   - worm: a software program that <span style="color: #bb6600;">copies itself</span> from one computer to another, without human interaction
   - spam: unwanted messages in an <span style="color: #bb6600;">email inbox</span